OnePlc/PLC_X_Faq/docs/book/quick-start.md

 Now that you have basic knowledge of oneplace, we'll show you the easy way to get started.

-## Install onePlace Book
+## Install onePlace Blog

-The easiest way to get started is to install the book module via Composer.
+The easiest way to get started is to install the blog module via Composer.

 If you have not yet done so, [install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).